 The secondary school swimmers showed that there is no substitute for experience as most secured top ten placings to make finals.

-Lawson King had a debut in the Boys 11yrs 50m backstroke and swam his best, as did Ivy Gilbert, Phoebe Pockley and Zara Morris in their respective relays.
+Lawson King had a debut in the Boys 11yrs 50m backstroke and swam his best.Other great swimmers were Ivy Gilbert, Phoebe Pockley and Zara Morris in their respective relays.